xuantiep/xdeb-org/content/post/content-security-policy-headers-matomo-piwik-hugo.md

 This will report any resources that are not loaded from 'self', i.e. your own server.
 Inline and eval code is considered unsafe and will also be blocked unless specifically allowed.

-When testing a few sites I found a number of things that would stop working with the above Content-Security-Policy.
+When testing a few sites I found a number of things that would stop working with the above Content Security Policy.

 * Matomo analytics (formerly Piwik)
 * Google analytics
 * Google embedded maps
 * Youtube and other embedded videos
-* My own Matomo installation
+* My self hosted Matomo installation

 ## Moving analytics code from inline to files